-As stewards of 100 acres of land (16 under vine), and as practitioners of truly sustainable viticulture, our pursuit of winemaking perfection begins with the soil.
+As stewards of 47 acres of land (10 under vine), and as practitioners of truly sustainable viticulture, our pursuit of winemaking perfection begins with the soil.

-The Carp block, sloping south and west, overlooks the Valley at its pastoral best.
+The Carp Ridge, sloping south and west, overlooks the Valley at its pastoral best.
 The vineyard is bisected by the Hazeldean Fault showing glacial till over limestone on the upper slope and clay loam over limestone on the lower slope.

 The KINfolk have a unique agrarian sensibility to winegrowing using sustainable farming practices.
 Our tender vinifera vines are gently and painstakingly buried under earth each fall.
 Nothing is easy about our viticultural methods.